What are push notifications and what is the best way to manage them?

 Configure Sleep mode on your iPhone

 A quick fix if you’d like to stop notifications immediately is to put your phone into flight mode or disconnect from the internet – or (shock, horror) you could just turn off your phone.
-Phones and other devices need an internet connection to load new notifications – so without internet access, push notifications will not reach you at all.
+Phones and other devices need an internet connection to load new notifications, so without internet access, push notifications will not reach you at all.
 However, as soon as you are back online, your notifications will come flooding in again.How do I disable and enable push notifications?

 Instead of muting push notifications temporarily, you can also disable some or all of them completely.
-Don’t worry – if you change your mind, you can enable them again following the same steps.How turn off app push notifications on an Android device
+Don’t worry – if you change your mind, you can enable them again following the same steps.How to turn off app push notifications on an Android device

 Again, the exact names of the settings will differ based on your model.
 Here are some options for turning off notifications on an Android device:Option 1: In your phone’s Settings

-- Go to Settings > Notifications > App settings
+- Open Settings > Notifications

 How to disable push notifications on an iPhone

-Your iPhone and/or iPad offers lots of options to customize how you’d like to receive (or not receive) push notifications, but there is no silver-bullet option that lets you turn off all notifications all of the time.
-Enable, disable, and otherwise customize notifications for each app on your iPhone as follows:- Go to Settings > Notifications
+Your iPhone and/or iPad offers lots of options to customize how you’d like to receive (or not receive) push notifications, but there is no silver-bullet option that lets you turn off all notifications all of the time.You can enable, disable, and otherwise customize notifications for each app on your iPhone as follows:

 - Select an app by tapping on it